joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

 ### Meeting in the middle

-Inspired by some creations the Hacker News thread from above, I can use the Builder pattern to add some fluid semantics to function composition:
+Inspired by some creations the Hacker News thread from above, I'm using the Builder pattern to add some fluid semantics to function composition:

 ```typescript